Where to find and hunt Moose in Red Dead Redemption 2

 Because Moose are classed as Massive animals, if you’re after a Perfect Pelt you’ll need to use either a Long Scope Rifle or a Bow with Improved Arrows when you make the kill.
 Remember to study your target from afar to judge the quality of the pelt.
 While the Western Moose provides a nice pelt for crafting, the Western Bull Moose is a more desirable target as you’ll be able to make use of its antlers too.
 Once you're comfortable tracking the regular versions, you should try your hand at tracking the Legendary Moose with the help of our guide.

 Looking for other animal locations in Red Dead Redemption 2?
-We have guides for the locations of badgers and beavers, as well as tips for tracking rarer creatures like the Legendary Coyote or Legendary Buck.
+We have guides for the all animal locations, including badgers, beavers, and rarer creatures like the Legendary Coyote or Legendary Buck.
 If you’d rather spend your time chasing non-living prey, read our guide for where to find all Amazing Inventions Cigarette Cards in Red Dead Redemption 2.Back To Top